kawansoft/SympleGit-Java/README.md

 Add a "@author GPT-4" at first Javadoc.
 Please include clean & professional Javadoc in the generated class.

-Please make sure to use Git commands with the options that do not use a pager or an editor.
+Please make sure to use Git commands with the options that don't use a pager or an editor.

-Here are the classes:
+Here are the 4 classes:
 [content of GitSymple.java]
 [content of GitCommander.java]
 [content of GitWrapper.java]